Million Settlement

 $100,000 Settlement

 Vehicle-1 traveling southbound on Shenandoah St Collided with vehicle 2 which was Westbound on Olympic Blvd in Lane 3.
-Force of the impact caused our client to be ejected from Vehicle 2 and collide with roadway.
+Force of the impact caused our client to be ejected from Vehicle 2 and collided with roadway.

 Mercury Insurance Personal Injury Claim